Rules of water polo: Ordinary fouls

 Ordinary fouls occur when a player impedes or otherwise prevents the free movement of an opponent who is not holding the ball, but has it in or near their possession.
 The most common is when a player reaches over the shoulder of an opponent in order to knock the ball away while in the process hindering the opponent.
 Offensive players may be called for a foul by pushing off a defender to provide space for a pass or shot.

 The referee indicates the foul with one short whistle blow and points one hand in the direction of the attacking team (standing roughly in line with the position of the foul), who retain possession.
 The attacker must make a free pass without undue delay (time period not specified in the rules) to another offensive player.
 If the foul has been committed outside the 6 meter line, the offensive player can attempt a direct shot on goal, but the shot must be taken immediately and in one continuous motion (i.e., with no faking).
 If the offensive player fakes a shot and then shoots the ball, it is a turnover.

 The defender (usually the one that has conceded the foul) has to back off (a distance not specified in the rules, but usually taken to be 1.5–2 meters) to allow the free throw to be taken.
 In other words, they cannot simply hold their ground to block the offensive player.
-The defender, at a reasonable distance, can raise their arm to compete at the free throw.
+The defender, at a reasonable distance, can raise one arm to compete at the free throw.
 The throw (and all throws after infringements) has to be taken without delay.
 The maximum time period for this (also not stated in the rules) is usually taken to be about 3 seconds.

-If the same defender repeatedly makes minor fouls, referees will exclude that player for 30 seconds.
+If the same defender repeatedly makes minor fouls, referees will exclude that player for 28 seconds.
 To avoid an ejection, the "hole" (centre) defender may foul twice, and then have a wing defender switch with him so that the defense can continue to foul the "hole man" (centre forward) without provoking an exclusion foul.
 The rule was altered to allow repeated fouls without exclusions, but is often still enforced by referees.

 There are quite a few other infringements that lead to an ordinary foul, including standing if there is a shallow end, delaying taking a throw (free, goal or corner), taking a penalty throw incorrectly, touching the ball with two hands (if not the goalkeeper), simulating being fouled, time-wasting, and being within two metres of the goal.